ando-shah/fm-playground/README.md

 # Evaluation of Foundation Models for Earth Observation

 This repository contains the evaluation code of the Panopticon paper.
 The code developed from the `geofm` branch in the [DOFA-pytorch](https://github.com/xiong-zhitong/DOFA-pytorch) repository.
+The code in `geofm/engine/accelerated` is from [DINOv2](https://github.com/facebookresearch/dinov2) with minor adjustments.

 ## Setup

-Navigate into the root directory of this repository and do:
+Navigate into the root directory of this repository and do
 ```
 conda create -n dofa-pytorch python=3.10 --yes
 conda activate dofa-pytorch